Bridgeconn/usfm-grammar/README.md

 The parsed USFM is an intuitive and easy to manipulate JSON structure that allows for painless extraction of scripture and other content from the markup.
 USFM Grammar is also capable of reconverting the generated JSON back to USFM.

+Currently, the parser is implemented in JavaScript.
+But it is possible to re-use the grammar and port this library into other programming languages too.
+Contributions are welcome!

+> *Note:* refer the [docs](https://github.com/Bridgeconn/usfm-grammar/blob/master/docs) section for [disclaimer](https://github.com/Bridgeconn/usfm-grammar/blob/master/docs/Disclaimer.md), [release notes](https://github.com/Bridgeconn/usfm-grammar/blob/master/docs/changelog.md), etc.

 ## Features
 - USFM validation
 - USFM to JSON convertor with 2 different levels of strictness